El Paso (film): Plot

 After Clay takes Elkins and his wife home, the gang of men led by Donner and La Farge arrive to foreclose.
 Clay pleads his friend's case but the men storm further onto the property to drive the Elkins' off the land; after warning them that he will do so, in self-defense Elkins fires his gun and kills a deputy.

 The rancher is charged with murder and Clay volunteers to represent him.
 La Farge tries to have him killed.
 Clay has Pesky take the judge out of town to sober him up and ensure he stays away from liquor.
 By the time of the trial and in spite of Donner and his crew making one final attempt to get him to drink before the trial, Jeffers remains sober.
 He clears Elkins of any wrongdoing.
-Subsequently, Judge Jeffers is dragged behind a horse and killed; Elkins and his wife (Catherine Craig) are also soon after found murdered.
+Subsequently, Judge Jeffers is dragged behind a horse and killed; Elkins and his wife are also soon after found murdered.

 Vowing revenge, Clay forms an outfit of vigilantes to set things right.
 But in so doing, he is warned by Susan that he is becoming as ruthless as the men he's after.
 Donner ends up dead and La Farge is set to be lynched when Clay comes to his senses and asks that El Paso's next judge be the one to hand out justice.